spacedriveapp/archive-wasm/docs/archive-wasm/interfaces/Entry.md

 > **birthtime**: `bigint`

-The timestamp indicating the creation time of this file expressed in nanoseconds since the POSIX Epoch
+The timestamp indicating this file’s creation time, expressed in nanoseconds since the POSIX Epoch.

 ---